 Most peptic ulcers can be cured without complications.
 However, in some cases, peptic ulcers can develop potentially life-threatening complications, such as

-Bleeding (hemorrhage) is the most common complication of ulcers even when they are not painful (see Gastrointestinal Bleeding).
+Bleeding (hemorrhage) is the most common complication of ulcers even when they are not painful (see Gastrointestinal Bleeding Gastrointestinal Bleeding Bleeding may occur anywhere along the digestive (gastrointestinal or GI) tract, from the mouth to the anus.
+Blood may be easily seen by the naked eye (overt), or blood may be present in amounts... read more ).
 Vomiting bright red blood or reddish brown clumps of partially digested blood that look like coffee grounds (hematemesis) and passing black tarry stools (melena) or obviously bloody stools (hematochezia) can be symptoms of a bleeding ulcer.
+Small amounts of blood in the stool may not be noticeable but, if persistent, can still lead to anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
+Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more .
 Blood loss may also cause weakness, a decrease in blood pressure when a person stands up, sweating, thirst, and fainting.
-However, small amounts of blood in the stool may not be noticeable but, if persistent, can still lead to anemia.

 Bleeding may result from other digestive conditions as well, but doctors begin their investigation by looking for the source of bleeding in the stomach and duodenum.
-Unless bleeding is massive, a doctor uses a flexible viewing tube (endoscope) to do an upper endoscopy.
+Unless bleeding is massive, a doctor uses a flexible viewing tube (endoscope) to do an upper endoscopy Diagnosis A peptic ulcer is a round or oval sore where the lining of the stomach or duodenum has been eaten away by stomach acid and digestive juices.
+Peptic ulcers can result from infection with Helicobacter... read more .
 If a bleeding ulcer is seen, the endoscope can be used to cauterize it (that is, stop the bleeding with heat).
 A doctor may also use the endoscope to inject a material that causes a bleeding ulcer to clot.

-If the source cannot be found and the bleeding is not severe, treatments include taking drugs that suppress the production of acid, such as histamine-2 (H2) blockers or proton pump inhibitors.
-The person also receives fluids by vein and takes nothing by mouth, so the digestive tract can rest.
-If these measures fail, surgery is needed.
+If the source cannot be found and the bleeding is not severe, treatments include taking medications that suppress the production of acid, such as histamine-2 (H2) blockers or proton pump inhibitors.
+The person also often receives fluids by vein and takes nothing by mouth, so the digestive tract can rest.
+If these measures fail, surgery may be needed.

 An ulcer can go through (penetrate) the muscular wall of the stomach or duodenum (the first segment of the small intestine) and continue into an adjacent organ, such as the liver or pancreas.
 This penetration causes intense, piercing, persistent pain, which may be felt in another area of the body other than the area involved.
 For example, the back may hurt when a duodenal ulcer penetrates the pancreas.
 The pain may intensify when the person changes position.

-If drugs do not heal the ulcer, surgery may be needed.
+If medications do not heal the ulcer, surgery may be needed.

-Ulcers on the front surface of the duodenum, or less commonly the stomach, can go through the wall, creating an opening (perforation) to the free space in the abdominal cavity.
+Ulcers on the front surface of the duodenum or, less commonly, the stomach, can go through the wall, creating an opening (perforation Perforation of the Digestive Tract Any of the hollow digestive organs may become perforated (punctured), which causes a release of intestinal contents and can lead to sepsis (a life-threatening infection of the bloodstream) and... read more ) to the free space in the abdominal cavity.
 The resulting pain is sudden, intense, and steady.
 The pain rapidly spreads throughout the abdomen.
 The person may feel pain in one or both shoulders.
 Breathing deeply and changing position worsen the pain, so the person often tries to lie very still.
 The abdomen is tender when touched, and the tenderness worsens if a doctor presses deeply and then suddenly releases the pressure.
 (Doctors call this rebound tenderness.)

 Symptoms of perforation may be less intense in older people, in people taking corticosteroids or immunosuppressants, or in very ill people.
 A fever indicates an infection in the abdominal cavity.
 If the condition is not treated, shock may develop.